openmrs/openmrs-contrib-cluster/README.md

       helm upgrade --install --create-namespace -n openmrs --set global.defaultStorageClass=standard --set openmrs-backend.mariadb.enabled=false --set openmrs-backend.galera.enabled=true openmrs oci://registry-1.docker.io/openmrs/openmrs

 Once installed you will see instructions on how to configure port-forwarding and access the instance.
-If you deploy to a cloud provider you will need to configure a load balancer / gateway to point to openmrs-gateway service on port 80.
+If you deploy to a cloud provider you will need to adjust the ingress configuration per https://kubernetes.github.io/ingress-nginx/deploy/#cloud-deployments

 If running locally run:

-      kubectl -n openmrs port-forward svc/gateway 8080:80
+      kubectl -n ingress-nginx port-forward svc/ingress-nginx-controller 8080:80

 #### Parameters